 A principal can cancel a power of attorney at any time, as long as he or she has the mental capacity.
 The power of attorney must be canceled in writing, and any financial or other institutions that may have relied on it must be informed.
 Also inform the agent in writing that you are taking away the power to act on your behalf.

 You may obtain a power of attorney template at your convenience.
-A free power of attorney template is available for download at Lawrina.
+A general power of attorney template is available for download at Lawrina.
 The templates are legally compliant with state laws.
 Keep in mind that some states require notarization for the principal’s signature.
 Witness signatures may also need to be notarized.
 Following are tips for writing your power of attorney contract.

 Carefully read the whole POA template.
 Pay attention to the details and ensure that you fully understand the terms used.
 Check that the names and addresses of the principal (the person giving the power of attorney) and the agent (the person receiving the power of attorney or the “attorney-in-fact”) are correct.